 How does the CVV work?

-If someone hacks into a retailer’s system, they can steal your credit card number, but they won’t have access to your CVV.
+If someone hacks into a retailer’s system, they can steal your credit card number, but they won’t have access to the CVV on your card.
 This safeguard makes it more difficult for them to use your card to make fraudulent purchases online.

-- Number on card.
 For card-not-present transactions over the phone or online, you can use the three or four-digit number on the back or front of your debit card.
-You will have to provide this information each time you make an online or phone purchase since merchants are not allowed to store CVVs.
+You will have to provide the security code on your card each time you make an online or phone purchase since merchants are not allowed to store CVV codes.

-Some banks are now using dynamic CVVs.
+Some banks also use dynamic CVVs.
 This is a card verification code that continuously changes – there is no CVV printed on the card.
 Instead, you can request a text message or email with a new CVV when you want to make a purchase.

 - Review your bank statements regularly.
 Make a habit of checking your online bank statements regularly to scan for any unauthorized charges or withdrawals.
 If you notice something unusual, report it to your bank immediately.